skorobaeus/skorobaeus/README.md

 I'm currently working on two educational projects:

 ### [Doka](https://doka.guide/), like MDN but in Russian and with passion

-For Doka, I create demos.
-Demo is a little webpage inbuilt into an article to help to explain it.
+These days I'm a Product Designer of Doka.
+I support an existing design system and develop new features for it.

-My job here is to understand the idea of the article's author and help to transform it into a final webpage.
+Originally I joined this project as an interactive designer to create demos, which are little webpages inbuilt into articles for explanation/illustration purposes.
+My job was to understand the idea of the article's author and then transform it into a final webpage.
 To maintain the visual consistency of demos, I developed a design system covering the common basic elements.

 ✍ [Read an article](https://habr.com/ru/company/yandex_praktikum/blog/646001/) on Habr.com about work done by Doka design team (RU).